By your sixth week of pregnancy, you’re beginning to notice the changes in your body and your pregnancy hormones are in overdrive.

 - Increase your fiber consumption by eating lots of fruit, vegetables, whole-grain breads and cereals, beans, nuts, and bran.

 - Get moving.
 Exercise is good for the body and mind.
-And it helps prevent constipation.
+It also helps prevent constipation.

 - Don’t take laxatives before talking with your doctor.